 - Setting Lifecycle stage restrictions: By placing a Hubspot connection goal in a lifecycle stage, you restrict that connection goal to export only the profiles that are currently part of that lifecycle stage.

 - Setting thresholds on marketing touchpoints: Lifecycle stages can have stage thresholds that limit campaign pressure by counting the number of times customers are affected by touchpoints.
-Note that Hubspot Connection goals are excluded from the lifecycle stage threshold count, as symbolized by the blue infinity symbol in the list of lifecycle touchpoints.
+Hubspot Connection goals are excluded from the lifecycle stage threshold count, as symbolized by the blue infinity symbol in the list of lifecycle touchpoints.

 Learn more about using connection goals in BlueConic Lifecycles.